 In 2024, Salazar completed a 10-year tenure as the Director of Choral and Orchestral Music at Ensworth School, where he also founded and directed the School of Music.
 In this role, he directed two vocal groups and the orchestra, developed and taught various academic music courses, and served as the music director for all of the musical theater productions.
 Salazar also created and led summer intensives in vocal arts and songwriting.
 His innovative approach and philosophy have enhanced the school’s music program significantly and have developed an internationally recognized music program which blends contemporary and traditional music across the curriculum.

-Salazar’s professional affiliations and leadership roles include his current role on the Board of Directors of the Nashville Philharmonic Orchestra as well as previous roles serving as the Repertoire and Resources Chair for Contemporary Music for the Tennessee American Choral Directors Association and as a member of the Leadership and Action Council for the Nashville Singers.
-He also served a three-year term on the Board of Directors for the Gateway Chamber Orchestra.
+Salazar’s professional affiliations include serving as the Contemporary Music Chair on the board of the Tennessee American Choral Directors Association, as a member of the Board of Directors for the Gateway Chamber Orchestra, and as a member of the Leadership and Action Council for the Nashville Singers.
+Elias currently serves on the board of the Nashville Philharmonic Orchestra.

 A distinguished graduate of Belmont University, Salazar double-majored in Music Education with choral and instrumental emphases and in Classical Performance with a trumpet emphasis.
-He studied conducting under Drs.
-Jeffery Ames, Robert Gregg, Barry Kraus, and Jane Warren, and trumpet with Dr. Joel Treybig.
-Upon graduating from Belmont, Elias studied conducting with Kelly Corcoran, former Associate Conductor of the Nashville Symphony and Music Director of the Nashville Symphony Chorus and current Artistic Director of Intersection.
-Throughout his conducting fellowship with the Nashville Philharmonic Orchestra and beyond, Elias has also been mentored in conducting by Dr. Christopher Norton.
+He has studied conducting under Drs.
+Jeffery Ames, Robert Gregg, Barry Kraus, and Jane Warren, and trumpet under Dr. Joel Treybig.

 A native of Caracas, Venezuela, Elias has a profound love for Latin American music and hopes to continue to bring attention to the rich and exciting music that comes from his homeland.
 Among several initiatives to this end in his orchestral and choral conducting roles, Salazar was also the lead trumpet player and vocalist for the Nashville Salsa Collective, an 8-piece Latin band, from 2014 to 2016.

-Salazar's passion for conducting, performing, and teaching drives him to continually strive for excellence in his technique, preparation, interpretation, and performances.
-His dream is to provide world-class concert experiences and to inspire audiences worldwide through thrilling performances and community education initiatives.
+Driven by a passion for education, community, and conducting, Salazar strives for excellence and joy in his technique, preparation, interpretation, and performances.
+His dream is to lead world-class ensembles unwaveringly into their communities and to inspire audiences worldwide through exhilarating and unforgettable performances.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.